- To see and respond to road signs and markings

 Last minute lane changes can be dangerous and sometimes not even possible.
 Slow moving lorries could stop you taking the exit you want if you have not got into the correct lane early.

 When changing lanes be aware of faster moving traffic trying to get around you.
 This can be on both sides.
-Make full use of mirrors and signals and do this before you maneuver.
+Make full use of mirrors and signals and do this before you manoeuvre.
 If you see something act on what you see.

 A very quick sideways check can be a life saver.
 Make sure it is quick as you could be losing sight of what is happening in front.
 Be very careful if you are in someone’s blind spot.
-Watch out for foreign lorries as the driver will be positioned on the left and may not see you.
+Watch out for foreign lorries (non-UK number plate) as the driver will be positioned on the left and may not see you.

 Sat-navs should not be programmed when on the move.
 Pull over somewhere safe and set your journey up.